 Andrea wrote the page in latest LP Indonesia book on Orangutans.

-Thanks Pamela, and good luck Corrine almost 8 years ago
+Thanks Pamela, and good luck Corrine about 8 years ago

 Hi Zhang yan,